-In the heart of central Burma, Bagan is one of the richest and most extraordinary archaeological sites in the world.
+In the heart of central Burma (Myanmar), Bagan is one of the richest and most extraordinary archaeological sites in the world.
 Once known as the city of four million pagodas, today thousands of monuments are scattered over a verdant 26-square mile plain which stretches along the Irrawaddy riverbanks.

 Bagan is hot most of the year, however the best time to visit is between October and March, and during the full moon is a popular time for local festivities.
 Tipping is not widespread in Burma, but small denominations of local currency are appreciated for donations in larger temples.
 One should dress conservatively, and shoes and socks must be removed before entering the temples.
 Finally, one should not shake hands with, or touch monks and nuns; a small bow or nod is the most appropriate greeting.